WAYNEisBATMAN/terraform-aws/README.md

 3) EC2 Instance Metadata Service (IMDS) (when running inside an EC2 instance with an attached IAM role)

-- We’ll use the second option.
-To set it up as shown below:
+- We’ll use the 2nd method.
+To set it up:

 1. **Create a Group**